 1. Loose clothing with thick waistbands

-As your incision heals, it can be painful at times.
-It’s best to have a few loose clothing pieces with thick waistbands that span your incision, so it doesn’t irritate further.
-Or, better yet, even no waistband at all (hello, flowy romper).
+As your c-section incision heals, it can be painful at times.
+It’s best to have a few loose clothing pieces with thick waistbands that span your incision to avoid irritating further.
+Or, better yet, no waistband. (hello, flowy romper).

 2. A small pillow

-Coughing, laughing, standing, and even sitting in the car can be extremely painful in the first few days after having a c-section.
-Make sure to have a small pillow nearby at all times to gently press on your abdomen as needed for a little extra support.
+Coughing, laughing, standing, and even sitting in the car can be extremely painful in the first few days after having a C-section.
+Make sure to have a small pillow nearby to press on your abdomen for extra support gently.

 3. A gas reliever

-The gas is real after having a c-section and can be extremely painful when built up in your system.
+Your gas can feel intense after having a c-section and can be extremely painful when built up in your system.
 Take a gas relief aid regularly to help lessen the pressure on your abdomen and your new incision.

 4. Peppermint oil or tea

-Many don’t realize that a catheter is inserted during a c-section (after your epidural has been placed), and, sometimes, it can be a little tricky for your bladder to start working once it’s removed.
+Many don’t realize that a catheter is inserted during a c-section (after your epidural has been placed), and sometimes, it can be a little tricky for your bladder to start working once it’s out.

 Pouring a cup of brewed peppermint tea or a drop of peppermint essential oil into the toilet can help your bladder relax and relieve itself naturally.

 It’s important not to be a hero while recovering from a c-section.
 Make sure to take the pain relievers your doctor suggests and their recommended schedule.
 The more you stay ahead of managing your pain, the speedier your recovery will be.